english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 * Always keep your mobile number updated with your Banks.
 They send SMS for each and every transactions.
 * If you have the habit of switching mobile numbers when going to hometown/vacation, please double check that your credit/debit cards are safe and with you.
 * "Zero Liability" is a scam used by ALL the banks.
 It covers the transactions happened after you report the loss of card to the Bank.
-In reality, it takes few seconds to block the card after your report.
+In reality, it takes a few seconds to block the card after your report.
 How many transactions can happen in those few seconds?.
 So, don't trust this and exercise extra caution.
 * Avoid Credit Cards if possible.
 The banks make a lot of money and you get peanuts in the name of reward points.
 Warren Buffet advises NOT to use Credit Cards and says "Limit What You Borrow".
 * I am not using Credit Cards for close to a year now and I am as good as before.
 I can better manage my expenses now.
 Trust me.
 There is NO big difference.
 * I suggest to get a credit card and use it ONLY for emergencies and make sure that you pay it off in FULL.
 Never ever get into revolving mode.
 You get stuck !.